rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/move-a-vm-between-two-hosts-or-two-datastores/index.rst

 This section includes the following topics:

-- :ref:`Migrate a VM to a different ESXi host by using vMotion <migrate-a-vm -to-a-different-esxi-host-by-using-vmotion>`
+- :ref:`Migrate a VM to a different ESXi host by using vMotion <migrate-a-vm-to-a-different-esxi-host-by-using-vmotion>`
-- :ref:`Move a VM to a datastore by using storage vMotion <move-a-vm-to-a- datastore-by-using-storage-vmotion>`
+- :ref:`Move a VM to a datastore by using storage vMotion <move-a-vm-to-a-datastore-by-using-storage-vmotion>`
-- :ref:`Migrate by using vMotion without shared storage <migrate-by-using -vmotion-without-shared-storage>`
+- :ref:`Migrate by using vMotion without shared storage <migrate-by-using-vmotion-without-shared-storage>`